 Bluehost also offers domain registration, so you can set up your domain and hosting all in one place.

 You can find thousands of free WordPress themes via your WordPress dashboard once you have your blog set up – just hover your mouse over the “appearance” tab, then click on themes and choose the one that best fits your needs.

 Having site backups is a good idea and insurance policy, that will allow you to restore your WordPress site to an earlier version if the unthinkable happens like you mess up your WordPress code or are hacked.
 Whatever you do – always backup your site.
 VaultPress and Backup Buddy are two options.

 Most new site owners don’t think too much about security, that is until they are hacked or infected with spyware or a virus that can then also infect anyone visiting their sites.
-Years ago when I first started this site it was hacked and the site was closed down for several days before I could regain control of it.
+Years ago when I first started this site it was attacked and hacked and the site was closed down for several days before I could regain control of it.

 After that I signed up with Sucuri Security, and could not be happier with their service, they offer a plugin, scanner, and firewall to keep the bad guys out and let the good guys in (your readers), and if something ever does get past the firewall, their alerts will let you know, and…. wait for it… they will go to your site and clean it up for you at no extra charge!

 This is one step that you do not want to skip – go to Sucuri Security and sign-up for expert WordPress protection as soon as you start your own WordPress Blog.

 It may come as a shock to some, but most people who visit a website for the first time will never return no matter how good the content is!

 To keep them as readers who come back to your site week after week, you have to get them to join your mailing list.
 Without a mailing list, your site will not be nearly as successful, you must start a mailing list from day one.
 Don’t put it off, or think you’ll wait until you get more traffic, you want to do it now.